hzheng/hzheng.github.com/_posts/2012-02-21-one-pass-for-all-intro.md

 Like SuperGenPass, 1pass4all also has mobile version in case you cannot or don't want to install bookmarklet for some reason.
-For example, when you are on a mobile or on other's computer, or you are visiting an untrusted website that may steal your master password, or you are logging on a non-browser application.
+For example, when you are on a mobile or on other's computer, or you are visiting an untrusted website that may steal your master password.
+It's useful as well when you are logging on a non-browser application.

 I will be gratified if your interest has been aroused so far.
 Please don't hesitate to [give it a try]({{site.url}}/1pass4all/archive/install.html) now.